beefoo/still-i-rise/README.md

-# And Still I Rise
+# Still I Rise: A Close Listening

+A deep analysis of Maya Angelou's performance of _Still I Rise_

 ## Requirements